calzoneman/aeiou/decwav/README.md

 ## Patching dectalk.dll

-As described in the [../README.md](aeiou README), if you are running decwav under wine (such as in the Docker installation instructions), then you will want to patch dectalk.dll.
+As described in the [aeiou README](../README.md), if you are running decwav under wine (such as in the Docker installation instructions), then you will want to patch dectalk.dll.
 Refer to Step 3 under the installation steps for instructions on how to patch the DLL, and then place it next to decwav.exe so